ChristosMonogios/Word-Cloud/README.md

  - From the json file itself.
 3. If you want to use the database do the following steps:
  - Install MongoDB, if you don't already have it on your computer.
  - On the command prompt type the command that follows. **Important:** Use the *topicsMongo.json* file provided on the **root** folder of the repository.
 The reason is, that the topics array has been removed from the file so that the topics are structure on the top hierachy of the collection inside Mongo.
+If you do not want to define a relative path, put the file under the *C:\Users\UserName* which is the default place where Mongo will search (of course this counts only for Windows users).
+ The command will create a *wordCloud* database with a *topics* collection.
+The application is already parametrized to query this database.
  ```
  mongoimport --db wordCloud --collection topics --type json --file topicsMongo.json --jsonArray
  ```